Muhtasim-Rasheed/crust-engine/docs/crust-language.md

 ```
 - `while condition { ... }`: Executes the block repeatedly while the condition is true.
 Example: `while x < 10 { x += 1 }`
 - `repeat n { ... }`: Executes the block a specific number of times.
 Example: `repeat 5 { print("Hello") }`
 - `clone_setup { ... }`: The clone setup block is executed once for each clone of a sprite.
 It is used to initialize variables and set up the clone's state.
+Libraries ignore the clone setup block.
 - `clone_update { ... }`: The clone update block is executed every frame for each clone of a sprite.
 It is used to update the clone's state and draw graphics.
+Libraries ignore the clone update block.
 - `fn function_name(arguments) return { ... }`: Defines a function with the given name and arguments.
 The function can be called later using `function_name(arguments)`.
 Example:
 ```
 fn add(a, b) result {